 A. Small Apartment and Condo Unit Number Signs/Plaques - Retail Prices:

 Product Line 1.
-Small raised letter or engraved 2.5-D HDU address or unit number signs/plaques (typically 6 inches x 4 inches in size) have prices of $40 each, when ordered in large numbers.
+Small raised letter or engraved 2.5-D HDU address or unit number signs/plaques (typically 6 inches x 4 inches in size) have prices of $25 to $40 each, when ordered in large numbers.

 Product Line 7.
-Custom raised number or engraved 2.5-D metal-plated (bronze, brass, copper, silver, aluminum) HDU address or unit signs/ plaques (6 inches x 4 inches) have prices of $75 each when ordered in large numbers.
+Custom raised number or engraved 2.5-D metal-plated (bronze, brass, copper, silver, aluminum) HDU address or unit signs/ plaques (6 inches x 4 inches) have prices of $65 to $75 each when ordered in large numbers.

 B. Small Signs and Plaques (10 to 18 inches wide)- Retail Prices: